Frequently Asked Question Menu

 • Research or coursework must be of a nature that makes it necessary to be completed outside of California for at least one full academic term.

 • Research or coursework must involve only indirect supervision appropriate to evaluating the student’s academic progress and performance (e.g., correspondence via e-mail or review of written work) from UC faculty.

 • Research or coursework must involve no significant studying or in-person collaboration with UC faculty.

-If you meet those requirements, you may submit an in absentia form to Graduate Studies for review by a Senior Academic Advisor.
+If you meet those requirements, you may submit an in absentia form to your Graduate Program Coordinator for review by your Graduate Studies Senior Academic Advisor.

 - I am close to completing my degree and considering applying for filing fee.
 What happens if I’m not able to complete my program requirements during my filing fee quarter?